reionize/gspython/stitch/readme.md

         - Output final stitched photograph and heightmap of entire object

 ## TODO
-1. Specify output directory
-2. Additional warnings for bad matches
+1. Additional warnings for bad matches
-3. Linear blending for seams on heightmaps
+2. Re-normalize heightmaps at edge when stitching to make seams less visible